HelmchenLabSoftware/Cascade/README.md

 - A large ground truth dataset spanning brain regions, calcium indicators, species
 - A deep network that learns a new model (calcium -> spike probability) for each condition and noise level
 - A large set of pre-trained deep networks for various conditions
-- *(optional)* Tools to quantify the out-of-dataset generalization for a given model and noise level
+- Tools to quantify the out-of-dataset generalization for a given model and noise level
-- *(optional)* A tool to transform spike probabilities into discrete spikes
+- A tool to transform spike probabilities into discrete spikes